up-to-you/dev_notes/multithreading/synchronization.md

 Every mainstream OS provides such functionality as mutex (called `futex` in Linux), however `system-call` is expensive enough to compete with `CAS`, which can be directly compiled by `intrinsic` (http://javaagile.blogspot.com/2012/07/why-system-calls-are-slow.html).

+There is another issue in threads synchronization called `Contention`.
+`Contention` denotes the state, when multiple threads trying to access resource, that currently acquired and locked by another thread.
+Having only **Mutex** on hand, there are only two common ways to achieve multithreaded synchronization:
+1. by using `futex` system-calls with `FUTEX_WAIT`, such that `contended` threads will be put to sleep and further thread awakening is costly.
+2. by simply spinning threads, such that `contended` threads will burn a lot of CPU cycles.

 Bare Mutex is not enough for complete synchronization.
-Thread contention
+Spinning Thread contention

 FUTEX_WAIT